HsecCx/workshop/lab5_aspm/index.md

 {: .important-title }
 > Prerequisites
 >
-> We will be using our __totallysecureapp__ project, which is available at https://github.com/cxworkshops/totallysecureapp.
+> We will be using our __TotallySecure__ project, which is available at https://github.com/HsecCx/workshop-TotallySecure.
 If you have not already done so, clone the project to your local machine, as defined in [Lab 1](../lab1_setup/).

 ## Introduction